nikosips/Universal-Image-Embeddings/README.md

   Configure the "config_train_vit.py" to the type of training you want to perform.
   Checkpoints, embeddings and event files are saved in ```YOUR_WORKDIR```.
+  Wandb flags are optional if you want to log training and validation metrics to wandb, otherwise, you can view them in tensorboard, through the event file that is saved in the workdir.

   ```
   python -m universal_embedding.main \